Lloyd Andrews (actor)

 Lloyd Andrews (December 8, 1906 – April 3, 1992) was an American actor, singer and composer known as Arkansas Slim.
 Born in Gravette, Arkansas, Andrews grew up on Spavinaw Creek in rural Benton County.
-He married Lucille Kinsey of Pineville, Missouri in 1929, yielding a son Joseph, who also worked as an actor.
+He married Lucille Kinsey of Pineville, Missouri in 1929.
+They had a son Joseph, who also worked as an actor.

 Career

-In 1924, seventeen-year-old Andrews stood 6 ft 8 in tall and had earned the nickname Slim.
-He used money earned picking strawberries to buy a Model T Ford, souped the car up and went on the road doing comedy.
+Andrews was 6 ft 8 in tall and received the nickname Slim.
+He used money earned picking strawberries to buy a Model T Ford, and began doing comedy.
 He joined forces with a traveling showman known as Watso the Musical Wizard, who taught him handsaw and banjo.

-Tex Ritter encountered Andrews doing a standup comedy routine in a tent in Monticello, Arkansas that was outdrawing Ritter's own performance.
-Ritter was impressed and invited Andrews to come along and work in movies with him.
-Andrews eventually performed in 15 films with Ritter.
+Tex Ritter encountered Andrews doing a standup comedy routine in a tent in Monticello, Arkansas.
+Ritter invited Andrews to work in movies with him.
+Andrews went on to perform in 15 films with Ritter.
 Although he acted as a movie cowboy, he had a hatred for horses, which is why he chose to ride a mule in many movies.

-When western B-movies began to lose popularity, Andrews furthered his career by touring with Bob Wills, singing and composing songs before ultimately finding a new career as a host of weekday children's TV, starting in the early 50s as "The 49er" for KGEO-TV and KMJ-TV in Fresno, California, and then hosting "The Fun Club" at KOAM in Kansas.
+When western B-movies began to lose popularity, Andrews toured with Bob Wills, singing and composing songs before he found a new career as a host of weekday children's TV, starting in the early 50s as "The 49er" for KGEO-TV and KMJ-TV in Fresno, California, and then hosting "The Fun Club" at KOAM in Kansas.

-Andrews and his wife Lucille returned to Gravette, where they lived until his death.
+Andrews and his wife Lucille returned to Gravette, where they lived until his death in 1992.